ok-sarthak/ok-sarthak/README.md

-- 👋 Hi, I’m Sarthak Chakraborty @ok-sarthak
+👋 Hi, I’m Sarthak Chakraborty — a Full-Stack Developer building scalable web and mobile applications.

-- 👀 I’m interested in Programming, Full Stack Development, Cloud computing, Competitive Programming, Data Science, AI & ML
-- 🌱 I’m currently learning Full Stack Development & DSA
+I work with MERN, Next.js, React Native, and cloud-ready backend systems.

+I build AI-driven features using ML pipelines, LLM APIs, and real-world integrations.

+My focus is clean architecture, performance, and maintainable code.

+Always learning, experimenting, and shipping practical solutions.

-- 💞️ I’m looking to collaborate on Open Source Projects...
+- 💞️ I’m looking to collaborate on meaningful open-source projects and real-world products
+- 🚀 Interested in full-stack, backend, and AI-driven system development
+- 🧠 Currently exploring scalable architectures, system design, and DevOps fundamentals
+- 🤝 Open to learning from experienced developers and contributing with impact
-- 📫 How to reach me ...
+- 📫 Reach me via LinkedIn or email for collaboration or opportunities
-- Email : csarthakcal@gmail.com

 <!---
 ok-sarthak/ok-sarthak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.